pzl/gm/README.md

 License
 --------

 This project is licensed under the MIT License.
-See `Copying` for the full license.
+See `LICENSE` for the full license.
 Copyright 2018 Dan Panzarella.